What can you do to prepare for a psychometric test in Brisbane, Sydney or Melbourne?

 Well, there actually is a personality assessment that can achieve these goals and it is called the DISC.
 Pre-employment testing using the DISC personality profiling tool helps to predict an employee’s behaviour at work, based on their everyday behaviour.

-How can DISC help expand a personality assessment?
+How can DISC help expand a personality test?

 Simply basing your recruitment on personality testing doesn’t always work, because it doesn’t help to differentiate candidates with the same qualifications or experience.
 This is where DISC can be successfully included in pre-employment testing, because it helps recruiters to select which candidate is the best fit for a specific role and for an organisation, based on their behaviour.